SiddharthDinkar/SiddharthDinkar.github.io/_posts/2018-05-15-project-site.markdown

 author: Siddharth Dinkar
 ---

 During 7th Grade I took a Intro to Programming where I learned JavaScript and about GitHub.
-Here is a link to all of my [url]
+Here is a link to all of my [work]

-[url]: /website/
+[work]: /website/